 Choosing new bedroom furniture is both exciting and scary -- exciting, because who doesn’t love new things and a new look?
-And yet scary, because furniture is expensive and the fear of making a mistake can be overwhelming.
+Scary, because furniture is expensive and the fear of making a mistake can be overwhelming.
 Luckily, picking the right furniture for your needs is much easier if you ask yourself a few questions before heading to the showroom.

-Are you buying new furniture for your own master bedroom?
-Or is this for a child’s room or a makeover for a teen’s bedroom?
-Or perhaps you’re decorating a designated guest bedroom for anticipated visitors.
-Obviously, the right furniture is suited to the user of the room, both in style and design.
+Are you buying new furniture for your own master bedroom, or is this for a child’s room or a makeover for a teen’s bedroom?
+The right furniture is suited to the user of the room, both in style and design.

 - Buy just one new piece of furniture now, and wait until you can afford to buy the rest

 - Shop for secondhand furniture